 FIFTH.
-The home institution will send the files of the selected students to the receiving institution for information and acceptance purposes, on the deadline date indicated by the receiving institution.
+The home institution will submit the required documents of the selected students to the host institution for information and admittance purposes, on the deadline date indicated by the host institution.

 SIXTH.
-The parties agree to consider as confidential all information related to the activities of "UDEG" to which "..." has access, and vice versa, as a result of this agreement and which is not of a public nature.
+The Parties agree to consider as confidential all information related to the activities of "UDEG" to which "___" has access, and vice versa, as a result of this agreement and which is not public.

-SEVENTH: Students participating in the exchange program will pay their own registration and tuition fees at their home institution.
-The receiving institution will not charge fees for these items.
+SEVENTH.
+Students participating in the exchange program will pay registration and tuition fees to their home institution.
+The host institution will not charge them for these items.

-EIGHTH: Both institutions agree to exchange, under this agreement, up to four (4) students per academic semester.
+EIGHTH.
+Both institutions agree to exchange, under this agreement, up to four (4) students per academic semester.
 Any adjustment on the disparity in the number of students shall be made the following year.

-NINTH: After the final examination period and the exchange period, the receiving institution will send to the home institution a report with the grades obtained by each exchange student.
-The revalidation of the courses taken will be subject to the regulations of each of the universities signatory to this agreement.
-If requested, the receiving institution will provide course descriptions and curricula vitae of the professors with whom the exchange students have taken classes, as well as information on the institution's grading system.
+NINTH.
+After the final examination period and the exchange period, the host institution will send to the home institution a report with the grades obtained by each exchange student.
+The conversion of academic records will be subject to the regulations of each of the universities signatory to this agreement.
+If requested, the host institution will provide course descriptions and curricula vitae of the professors with whom the exchange students have taken classes, as well as information on the institution's grading system.

 TENTH.
-The students selected for the exchange will have the same academic and administrative rights and responsibilities that the receiving institution contemplates for its own students.
-Exchange students must adhere to the laws and university regulations and may be subject to the sanctions contemplated in case of non-compliance with this section; in this case, the home institution must be informed.
-Exchange students will not obtain a degree at the receiving institution..
+The students selected for the exchange will have the same academic and administrative rights and responsibilities that the host institution applies to its own students.
+Exchange students must adhere to the laws and university regulations, and may be subject to the sanctions contemplated in case of non-compliance with this section; in this case, the home institution must be informed.
+Exchange students will not obtain a degree at the receiving institution.

 ELEVENTH.
 Both institutions agree that it is the responsibility of the exchange students to carry out the immigration procedures to obtain the corresponding visa in their country of origin.

-TWELFTH Exchange students will be responsible for all additional expenses of the exchange, including transportation, lodging, food and medical insurance.
+TWELFTH.
+Exchange students will be responsible for all additional expenses of the exchange, including transportation, lodging, food and medical insurance.

 THIRTEENTH.
 Each of the institutions of this agreement will provide academic advising and counseling services to exchange students during their stay at their respective universities.

-FOURTEENTH: This agreement shall have a term of five (5) years from the date of its joint signature.
-In the event of separate signatures, it shall become effective as of the date of the last signature.
-This agreement may be renewed, extended and/or modified if the parties so request by mutual agreement and at least six (6) months prior to its expiration.
-In this case, students who have already been accepted by the parties will not be affected and will be allowed to conclude their stay in the receiving institution, respecting all the applicable clauses of this agreement to that effect.
+FOURTEENTH.
+This Agreement shall be valid for a period of five (5) years from the date of its joint signature.
+In case of separate signatures, it shall take effect from the date of the last signature.
+This Agreement may be renewed, modified or terminated if either Party so requests at least six (6) months in advance and in writing.
+Students who have already been accepted by the Parties before the expiry of this agreement or, as the case may be, its termination, shall not be affected and shall be allowed to complete their stay at the host institution.

 FIFTEENTH.
-The parties declare that the signing of this agreement and the commitments undertaken herein are the result of their good faith, and therefore they will take all the necessary actions for its due compliance; in the event of any discrepancy in its interpretation, it will be resolved by mutual agreement.
+The Parties declare that the signing of this agreement and the commitments undertaken herein are the result of their good faith, and therefore they will take all the necessary actions for its due compliance; in the event of any discrepancy in its interpretation, it will be resolved by mutual accord.

-Having read the present instrument, the parties being aware of the content and scope of each of its clauses and indicating that there is no fraud, bad faith or any other reason that vitiates their consent, they sign it in duplicate, in Spanish and English, both versions with equal content and validity.
+Having read the present instrument, the Parties being aware of the content and scope of each of its clauses and indicating that there is no fraud, bad intentions or any other reason that vitiates their consent, they sign it in duplicate, in Spanish and English, both versions with equal content and validity.